Signs and Symptoms of Recurrence

 A tumor occurring on the opposite side, either at the same time as the original tumor or later, is a new primary tumor not a recurrence.
 It is uncommon for a benign parotid tumor to recur on the opposite side from the original tumor.

-A patient with a recurrence of a malignant parotid tumor may experience different symptoms than a patient with a benign tumor because malignant parotid tumors can spread and affect other areas of the body.
+A patient with a recurrence of a malignant parotid tumor may experience different symptoms than a patient with a benign tumor.
+Malignant parotid tumors can spread and affect other areas of the body.

 A patient with these symptoms should be evaluated by their physician to obtain a proper diagnosis: